The Emperor's New Groove: Design and animation

 Following the production overhaul and the studio's attempts for more cost-efficient animated features, Dindal urged for "a simpler approach that emphasized the characters rather than overwhelming special effects or cinematic techniques".
 Because of the subsequent departure of Deja, animator Dale L. Baer inherited the character of Yzma.
-Using Kitt's gestures during recording sessions, Baer commented "She has a natural voice for animation and really got into the role.
+Using Kitt's gestures during recording sessions, Baer commented: "She has a natural voice for animation and really got into the role.
 She would gesture wildly and it was fun just to watch her.
 She would come into each session almost serious and very professional and suddenly she would go wild and break up laughing."
-Ranieri was later asked to serve as the supervising animator of Kuzco (as a human and a llama), though he would admit being reluctant at first until he discovered that Kuzco "had a side to him, there was a lot of comedy potential and as a character he went through an arc".
+Ranieri was later asked to serve as the supervising animator of Kuzco (as a human and a llama), although he would admit being reluctant at first until he discovered that Kuzco "had a side to him, there was a lot of comedy potential and as a character he went through an arc".
 Pudleiner was also reassigned to work as an animator of the human version of Kuzco.
 In addition to drawing inspiration from Spade during recording sessions, the Kuzco animation team studied llamas at the zoo, visited a llama farm, watched nature documentaries, and even observed the animals up close when they came for a visit to the studio.
-For the rewritten version of Pacha, animator Bruce W. Smith observed that "Pacha is probably the most human of all the characters," and further added that he "has more human mannerisms and realistic traits, which serve as a contrast to the cartoony llama he hangs out with.
+For the rewritten version of Pacha, animator Bruce W. Smith observed that "Pacha is probably the most human of all the characters", and further added that he "has more human mannerisms and realistic traits, which serve as a contrast to the cartoony llama he hangs out with.
 He is the earthy guy who brings everything back into focus.
 Being a big fellow about six-foot-five and weighing about 250 pounds we had to work hard to give him a sense of weight and believability in his movement."

 Actual animation began in May 1999, involving 400 artists, 300 technicians, and production personnel.
 Outside of the Walt Disney Feature Animation studio building in Burbank, California, animators located at Walt Disney Feature Animation Florida and Walt Disney Feature Animation Paris assisted in the production of The Emperor's New Groove.
 During the last eighteen months of production, a 120-crew of clean-up artists would take the character animators' drawings and place a new piece of paper over the existing drawing to draw a cleaner, more refined image.
-"We're basically the final designers", said clean-up supervisor Vera Pacheco, whose crew worked on more than 200,000 drawings for the film.
-The motion reference material for the film was extensive, and included live-action footage of the actors, including Gustavo Rodríguez (born in 1981 in Caracas, Venezuela), Delia Reátegui (born 1963), Alonso Cano (born 1989) and Gabriela Villalobos (born 1988) as Kuzco, Chicha and Chicha's slim children Tipo and Chaca, respectively, performing the scenes.
+The motion reference material for the film was extensive, and included live-action footage of the actors, respectively including Gustavo Rodríguez (born in 1981), Delia Reátegui (born 1963), Alonso Cano (born 1989), and Gabriela Villalobos (born 1988) as Kuzco, Chicha, and Chicha's slim children Tipo and Chaca, performing the scenes.
+Clean-up supervisor Vera Pacheco, whose crew worked on more than 200,000 drawings for the film, said: "We're basically the final designers."